PlaidCloud/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 {{< feature-state for_k8s_version="v1.12" state="beta" >}}

-Kubernetes keeps many aspects of how pods execute on nodes abstracted from the user.
+PlaidCloud keeps many aspects of how pods execute on nodes abstracted from the user.
 This is by design.
 However, some workloads require stronger guarantees in terms of latency and/or performance in order to operate acceptably.
 The kubelet provides methods to enable more complex workload